Work experience is the cornerstone of most resumes. How can you highlight work experiences more effectively on your resume?

 In the work experience section of a resume, you need to include a number of elements for every job.
 At the very least, you should include:

-No matter what resume format you’ll use for a job – functional resume, a chronological resume, or a hybrid resume – you’ll need to include past jobs, even if you’re going through a career change and your work experience isn’t relevant to the specific job you’re applying for.
+No matter what resume format you’ll use for a job – functional resume, a chronological resume, or a combination resume – you’ll need to include past jobs, even if you’re going through a career change and your work experience isn’t relevant to the specific job you’re applying for.
 Here are a few tips you can use to make sure your employment history is applicable to the job you want:

 Employers often use applicant tracking systems (ATS) to scan resumes, and ATS will read through the work experience section to make sure job seekers have the right professional experiences.
 Make sure you look through the job description to find specific keywords for experiences the employers want (e.g., “adept at budgeting and account management”).
 Highlight these experiences in your resume where you can.